-Left: Van de Graaff invented an electrostatic generator Middle and right: one of the biggest tandem accelerators at Daresbury (UK) with 42 m (14 stories high) 20 MV acceleration tube, placed vertically
+Idea of the Van de Graaff invented an electrostatic generator and one of the biggest tandem accelerators at Daresbury (UK) with 42 m (14 stories high) 20 MV acceleration tube, placed vertically

 Hitting the roof!

 What's wrong with this picture?